pdtournament/pdtournament/README.md

 random numbers and safely simulating opponents, but all other side effects are prohibited.
-This environment is represented by the typeclass `(Monad m) => BotEnvironment m`, which defines the actions that can be performed in the environment, as well as by its instance `BotEnvironment IO`, contains the actual implementations of the functions that bots can use to perform these actions.
-(See the `Tournaments.hs` file if you are interested in these implementation details).
+This environment is represented by the typeclass `(Monad m) => BotEnvironment m`, which defines the actions that can be performed in the environment, as well as by its instance `BotEnvironment IO`, which contains the actual implementations of the functions that bots can use to perform these actions.
+(See the `Tournament.hs` file if you are interested in the implementation details).

 With this in mind, we can define a `Bot` using the following type: